 Turtles M6 (F) and M24 (F) were reintroduced to their respective primary activity areas and hibernation locations, after spending the winter at the Wildlife Center of Virginia.
 They were taken there last fall after being found with eye issues and recovered well enough to be brought back.
 M24 travelled little during the season and entered a number of "mini-hibernations", moving to new locations weekly.

-M1 (F) One of my oldest females, still nesting annually, I worry when she is about to cross the road.
+M1 (F) One of my oldest females, still nesting annually.
 This season she nested in the meadow as she has done before, so is in danger during 2 crossings.
+2.2 GPS miles tracked this season.

-M3 (M) More intensively tracked this season (50 location points), M3 really does spend a significant amount of his travels in the power line ROW
+M3 (M) More intensively tracked this season (50 location points), M3 spends a significant amount of his travels in the power line ROW.
+2.4 GPS miles tracked this season.

 M34 A 7 year old that was found 5/28 crossing the road and was tagged.
 Where he was coming from and what he was doing on the road is a question.
 Appearently he was released on the wrong side of the road, as he crossed a few days after release, and spent the remainder of the summer in the meadow and edge, until being lost on 9/30.
 M34 was tracked 0.7 GPS miles duing the season.